Achievable logoAchievable logo

 I learned to speak Japanese, so now I don’t use subtitles when watching anime.

-In this case, we do need a comma before the word “so” because it’s linking two independent clauses.
+Here, you need a comma before “so” because it’s joining two independent clauses.

 • Independent Clause 1: I learned to speak Japanese